Reviewing the appointed administrator

 The Guardianship and Administration Act 2000 requires QCAT to review the appointment of an administrator.
 The tribunal conducts reviews in the way it considers appropriate either at an oral hearing or on the basis of written information received without parties in attendance.

-Initially, QCAT will request that interested parties provide their views in writing about:
+Initially, QCAT will request that interested persons provide their views in writing about:

 - the actions of an administrator